 When does hiring take place for the academic year?

 We encourage supervisors to connect with interested students in July and early August and make offers so that students can plan out their fall schedule accordingly.
 Most positions are filled prior to the start of each term, but there are frequent ongoing/changing needs that can be hired at any point in time.
+We will work with all students at any time to help them find a position that best suits their interests, needs, schedule, etc.

 I am not eligible for Federal Work Study.
 Can I still work on-campus?